JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/2-planning.md

 The outputs of Planning form the **Project Management Plan** and its **baselines**.
 During [[3-executing|Executing]], the team works to the plan; during [[4-monitor-control|Monitoring & Controlling]], performance is measured against baselines to detect variance.
 When warranted, changes are proposed and, if approved, baselines are **updated** deliberately—not drifted.

 This disciplined cycle preserves control while allowing for adaptive learning.
-Adapted from PMI process guidance, see [[content/references|References]].
+Adapted from PMI process guidance.

 ---